globalopsteam/packer-FreeBSD/README.md

 FORKED for Libvirt/KVM/Qemu

 This repository contains the necessary tools to build a Vagrant-ready FreeBSD virtual machine using Packer.

-The default pkg source is 'quarterly' again.
+The default pkg source is 'quarterly'.

-Important: The default disk setup has prioritized for KVM, with format `32G`, however if using for virtualbox, change to format and size `10240`.
+Important: The default disk setup has prioritized for KVM, with format `32G`, however if using for virtualbox, change to size `10240` without units..

 `32G` seems to be the minimum for KVM machines, errors if set lower, won't boot.
+This is because qemu-img resize wipes the partition table.
+Don't worry, the exported images will be sparse and small now.

-`10240` (same as 10GB) seems fine with Virtualbox.
+`10240` (same as 10GB) is fine with Virtualbox.

 There are [official FreeBSD] VMs available from the Vagrant Cloud too.